amaiya/onprem/README.md

 By default, the LLM backend employed by **OnPrem.LLM** is [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which requires models in [GGUF format](https://huggingface.co/docs/hub/gguf).
-As of v0.5.0, it is not possible to use [Hugging Face transformers](https://github.com/huggingface/transformers) as the LLM backend instead.
+As of v0.5.0, it is now possible to use [Hugging Face transformers](https://github.com/huggingface/transformers) as the LLM backend instead.
 This is accomplished by using the `model_id` parameter (instead of supplying a `model_url` argument).
 In the example below, we